Map Controls

 Design Option Three

 This is absolutely brilliant!
 Exactly the right direction and I LOVE the integration of Map Controls with the other panels and content!
+Now we need to think through how the content is visualized on the map interplays with content in the panels.

 — Product Manager